webpy/webpy.github.com/MetaClassAutoURLS.md

 * * *

 **AaronSw writes:** That's a clever idea.
 One improvement might be to have the classes inherit from a class with the metaclass set, so you don't have that unsightly `__metaclass__` every time.

+* * *

+May be it's better to do it with decorators?